 What Is Green Energy?

 The U.S. energy market provides a range of services and products with green energy, also called green power, being a small category within these options.
 For many, this is synonymous with renewable energy, but there is a clear distinction.

-Difference Between Renewable and Green Energy
+What is the Difference Between Renewable and Green Energy?

 According to the Environmental Protection Agency (EPA), green energy provides the highest environmental benefit and includes power produced by solar, wind, geothermal, biogas, low-impact hydroelectric, and certain eligible biomass sources.

 These renewable energy sources enter the power grid and are indistinguishable from conventional energy sources when you flip a light switch or charge your phone.
 Although renewable energy encompasses the same sources as green energy, this energy more broadly includes technologies and products which can have a considerable impact on both the local and global environment.
 Essentially, when you buy green power, you’re also supporting various renewable energy projects and the investment in technologies that help them grow.

 How Do Green Energy Products Work?

 It’s important to understand that the energy you consume will be a mix of green, renewable, and conventional energy regardless of which product you purchase.
 This is because all energy sources in the electric grid are mixed together when they enter the power transmission grid.
 From here, electricity travels to homes and businesses via the handful of regional grids that stretch across Canda and the United States.